gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 --serviceaccount=kube-system:default
 ```

+## Option 3: Configure kops

+#### Enable Ingress
+To enable ingress for kops, you can configure an ingress controller of your own or an [ingress addon](https://github.com/kubernetes/kops/tree/master/addons) provided by kops.

-### Configuration on kops
+#### Configuration on kops

-Kops requires a cluster role and cluster role binding to be set up for the service account for the `Tiller` pod.
+Kops requires a cluster role and cluster role binding to be set up for the service account associated with the `Tiller` pod.

 To create the cluster admin role, apply the following resource descriptor: